UtrechtUniversity/cd2-ansible/overview-cd2.md

 #### Data preparation within the dataloader####
 The dataloader creates **package-JSON files** based upon each inidividual datataxonomy file.
-These **package-JSON files** serce as an intermediate or derived state to be used for (batchwise) loading (publishing) to CKAN and/or DataCite.
+These **package-JSON files** serve as an intermediate or derived state to be used for (batchwise) loading (publishing) to CKAN and/or DataCite.
 Furthermore, each measure in a package file is given an identifier that will be used within the CKAN-portal as a means of uniquely identifying each dataset (i.e. measure).

 Two different JSON-files exist: